andreadev-it/neorg-module-tutorials/part-2.md

 # How to create custom Neorg modules - part 2

-In the first part of this tutorial, we've created our first module.
+In the part 1 of this tutorial, we've created our first module.
 Now, let's see how we can make it more generic and use a configuration value that can be customized by the user.

 Our current module looks like this: